-(i) Do growth trajectories and architectural development patterns give us a more comprehensive understanding of soil effects on tree phenotype?
-As growth trajectories and architectural development vary, we hypothesise capturing soil-related variation, leading to a more comprehensive understanding of overall phenotypic variation patterns.

-(ii) Are the functional intraspecific patterns between FS and WS analogous to the interspecific functional patterns observed at the community level?
-As WS are poor soils determining particular functional traits at the interspecific level, we hypothesized to find an analogous functional divergence at the intraspecific level.

-(iii) Finally, what is the phenotypic variance strategy of C. obtusa for to cope as a soil generalist?
+Is the soil-response of C. obtusa mediated by changes in functional traits (i.e. resource acquisition) or architectural development (i.e. resource use through the process of growth)?

+Is the effect of environmental filtering on functional traits the same at the intraspecific and interspecific levels?

 MATERIALS AND METHODS

+Terms and definitions

+In this study, we use the term of “functional trait” according to the definition of Violle et al. (2007), as any morphological, physiological, or phenological trait which impact fitness indirectly via their effects on growth, survival, or reproduction.
+But in this study, functional traits specifically refers to easy-to-measure traits, generally and massively measured in trait-based ecology, and sometimes referred as soft traits (Violle et al. 2007): leaf area, leaf mass area, wood density… These traits are generally measured at a specific given moment of the plant’s life, disconnected from the developmental trajectory, and ignoring potential effects of ontogeny on the trait value.
+That is why we oppose functional traits to architectural traits in our study.
+Architectural traits are defined as morphological traits directly related to growth and branching processes, and that can expressed as longitudinal data: internode length, annual shoot length… according to plant height, or plant age, or node ranking.
+We also used whole-tree-level traits, defined as traits capturing whole-tree features of architecture such as tree height, the number of branches, the number of branching orders… Such traits are generally harder to measure than soft traits we refer as functional traits in our study, and are not expressible as longitudinal data as our architectural traits.
+Nonetheless, the reader can keep in mind that our architectural and whole-tree-level traits fundamentally remain functional traits according to the original definition of Violle et al. (2007).
+The goal of the use of this specific terminology in the context of our study is to contrast the architectural approach and related measurements which are not so common in trait-based ecology.

 Study species: Why C. obtusa is an appropriate tree model species?

 C. obtusa has several characteristics that allow the retrospective construction of a tree’s past growth.
 The growth of C. obtusa is continuous (no cessation of elongation) and monopodial (no death of meristem), the tree is made of a set of axes, where each one is composed of an ordered, linear, and repetitive succession of phytomers (i.e. the set of a node, an internode, a leaf, and its axillary buds; Fig. S1).
 Leaves are stipulated, with an enveloping stipule named calyptra which has a protective function (Fig. S1).
-At the leaf establishment, the calyptra sheds leaving a characteristic ring scar delimiting the associated internode, and usable as a permanent growth marker (Heuret et al., 2002).
-The 10-day stable phyllochron (i.e. rhythm of leaf production) associated with such permanent growth marker allows for the retrospective analysis of tree growth and development, covering the tree’s lifespan .
+At the leaf establishment, the calyptra sheds leaving a characteristic ring scar delimiting the associated internode, and usable as a permanent growth marker.
+The 10-day stable phyllochron (i.e. rhythm of leaf production) associated with such permanent growth marker allows for the retrospective analysis of tree growth and development, covering the tree’s lifespan (Heuret et al. 2002; Zalamea et al. 2012).

 There are three lateral buds in the axil of each leaf (Fig. S1).
-The central bud is vegetative and potentially originates a new axis.
-The two others are proximal lateral buds of the vegetative central one and potentially originate inflorescences (i.e. borne inflorescences by an A1 axis are fundamentally of order 3).
-The inflorescences are thus arranged in pairs consisting of a common peduncle bearing spikes initially completely enclosed by a spathe.
-The inflorescences leave permanent scars after shedding, allowing the retrospective analysis of tree’s lifespan flowering events.
+The central bud is vegetative and can develop into a new axis.
+The two others are proximal lateral buds of the vegetative central one and can develop into inflorescences The inflorescences leave permanent scars after shedding, allowing the retrospective analysis of tree’s lifespan flowering events.
 The same retrospective analysis is possible with branching events since the presence of past branches remains visible.

 Study site